balena-io/docs/pages/learn/develop/hardware/jetson-orin.md

   jq '.installer.migrate.force |= true' config.json > ${tmp}
   mv ${tmp} config.json
   ```

   ```shell
   tmp=$(mktemp)
   jq '.installer.target_devices |= "sda nvme0n1"' config.json > ${tmp}
   mv ${tmp} config.json
   ```

   5) Use the balena CLI to inject the modified configuration file in the newly downloaded image:
   ```shell
   sudo balena config inject config.json -d balena.img
   ```

   6) Write the balenaOS image (balena.img) to your USB flash drive or NVMe.
 We recommend using <a href="https://etcher.balena.io">Etcher</a>.

+  7) If your AGX Orin is powered on, press the power button and wait for the device to turn off.

+  8) Insert the freshly flashed USB key or NVMe drive into the Jetson AGX Orin Devkit and press the power button.

+  9) Once provisioning is complete, the board will perform one of the following actions:

+  - restart and boot balenaOS automatically, if [installer.migrate.force][installer.migrate] has been set in [config.json][config_json].

+  - shut down if [installer.migrate.force][installer.migrate] has not been set in [config.json][config_json].
+Unplug the flasher USB key before powering the AGX Orin Devkit back on.

+  10) Your device should appear in your application dashboard within a few minutes.
   </details>

 </details>